 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in graphic design with a web design concentration online at SNHU include:

 As the use of mobile devices grows and e-commerce continues to expand, job prospects look good for graphic designers with web design skills.
-According to the U.S. Bureau of Labor Statistics, employment rates for designers with experience in computer systems design and related services are projected to grow 20 percent between now and 2026.* Those with knowledge of multiple programming languages and digital multimedia tools will have the best opportunities.
+According to the U.S. Bureau of Labor Statistics, employment rates for designers with experience in computer systems design and related services are projected to grow 20% between now and 2026.* Those with knowledge of multiple programming languages and digital multimedia tools will have the best opportunities.
 Our web design degree online concentration program gives you the advantage you need to succeed in:

 The online graphic design degree curriculum includes the full graphic design course of study, four web design-specific courses and seven free electives.
 Courses are taught by award-winning creative faculty using the most advanced technology available.
 Enjoy small classes where feedback comes directly from instructors who understand the creative process.